-The likelihood of an approval (“clearance”) of a premarket submission is higher when the associated documents are accurate, complete and adequate.
+The likelihood of approval (“clearance”) of a premarket submission is higher when the associated documents are accurate, complete, and adequate.
 For start-ups or companies operating on a limited budget, in-house expertise to compile these regulatory submissions may not be available.
 It is advantageous to consult experts for the preparation of the documentation needed for FDA registrations such as 510(k) and premarket approvals (PMA).

 At GxP-CC, our regulatory and compliance consultants have up-to-date information on regulatory requirements that are necessary for successful premarket submission.
 Manufacturers and innovators can benefit from this expertise, as the documentation of premarket submissions is reviewed carefully for completeness and accuracy.

 - Code of Federal Regulations 21 CFR 807.92(a)(3)

 - Title 21 Code of Federal Regulations (CFR) Part 814, Premarket Approval.